robang74/chatgpt-answered-prompts/Draghi-report-about-energy-01.md

 <br/>

 > *Energy independence in Europe can be achieved only by large deployment of fissile fuel nuclear power plants like France did and does.
-Renewable energy source cannot provide to the power base load that industry requires nor consumer demands.
-Hence, nuclear plants are also the only scalale way to achieve both of these goals.
-Did Draghi presented a plan for nuclear power plan long-term investment or he just wrote about going green?*
+Renewable energy source[s] cannot provide to the power base load that industry requires nor consumer demands.
+Hence, nuclear plants are also the only scalale [scalable] way to achieve both of these goals.
+Did Draghi presented a plan for nuclear power plan long-term investment or [did] he just wrote about going green?*

 The report does not present a specific plan for large-scale investments in nuclear power as a central solution for Europe's energy independence.
 Instead, it focuses on the broader goals of decarbonization and the development of renewable energy sources, such as wind, solar, and hydrogen, to achieve energy security and meet climate targets.
 The report highlights the importance of transitioning to "secure, low-cost clean energy sources" as a long-term strategy but does not go into detail about nuclear power as the main pillar of this transition.